Kazarnovskii mixed pseudovolume: Introduction

 The mixed version polarizes the unmixed one, i.e. $Q_n(A,\ldots,A)=P_n(A)$, so $Q_n$ is multilinear with respect to positive scalar multiplication and Minkowski addition.
-Moreover, for convex bodies included in $\mathbb R^n$, Kazarnovski{\v\i} mixed pseudovolume reduces to Minkowski mixed volume, which yields an apparently new integral formula for the latter.

-The notion of pseudovolume can be defined without the smoothness assumption on support functions, it requires a regularisation argument on positive currents that, for a polytope $\Gamma$, yields a remarkable combinatorial formula:
+The notion of pseudovolume can be defined without the regularity assumption on support functions, it requires a regularization argument on positive currents that, for a polytope $\Gamma$, yields a remarkable combinatorial formula:

 where ${\mathcal B_{\rm ed}}(\Gamma,n)$ is the set of \emph{equidimensional} $n$-faces of $\Gamma$, i.e. those faces $\Delta$ of $\Gamma$ spanning a real affine subspace $\aff_\mathbb R \Delta$ and a complex one $\aff_\mathbb C \Delta$ which satisfy the dimensional equalities $\dim_\mathbb R\aff_\mathbb R \Delta=\dim_\mathbb C\aff_\mathbb C \Delta=n$; $\varrho(\Delta)$ is a weight ascribed to every equidimensional face and equal to the jacobian determinant of a projection (cf. section~\ref{distorzione}), $\vol_n(\Delta)$ is the $n$-dimensional volume of $\Delta$ and $\psi_\Gamma(\Delta)$ is the outer angle of $\Gamma$ at $\Delta$ (cf. section~\ref{preliminari}).